xMattC/Web-Scraping-Projects/README.md

-# Web Scraping Scripts
+# Web Scraping projects

-This repository contains various web scraping scripts for different websites.
-Each script extracts specific data furtehr seatial con be foun in each scrapers README.md.
+This repository contains various web scraping projects for different websites.
+Each project is contained within its own folder, and you can find specific documentation (README.md) and relevant files for each scraper inside the respective folders.

 The goal of this project is to provide reusable scraping solutions for common use cases and to demonstrate web scraping techniques.

 ## Tools & Technologies